IdentityPython/pyMDOC-CBOR/README.md

 ## Scope

-pyMDL-MDOC is a
+pyMDOC-CBOR is a
 [cbor2](https://github.com/agronholm/cbor2)
 and
 [pycose](https://github.com/TimothyClaeys/pycose)
-wrapper that parses, creates and validates MDOC or MSO binaries, as defined in ISO 18013-5.
+wrapper that parses, creates and validates MDOC CBOR encoded binaries, as defined in ISO 18013-5.

 ## Setup